 Dunning Rules are configured in Setup / Finance / Dunning Process / Dunning Rules

 Dunning rules allow you to define the events which are triggered when account invoices become overdue.
 Available options include sending emails, applying fees and changing account statuses.
-Dunning rules execute during bill runs, but only if the 'Run Dunning Process' setting is enabled on the bill run.
+Dunning rules execute during bill runs, but only if:

 For a dunning rule to apply the rule must be active and configured on one or more AR Terms.
 AR Terms are selected when creating an account in order to specify the payment terms and dunning rules that apply to an account.